xpdAcq/xpdAcq/doc/cheat_sheet.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 ``xpdAcq`` also consumes any scan plan from ``bluesky``.
-For example, a scan that drives a ``motor`` through a specific list of points while collecting read-back value from ``area detector`` can be defined and run as below:
+For example, a scan that drives a ``motor`` through a specific list of points while collecting an image at each point from ``area_detector``, which uses a bluesky predefined plan, ``list_scan``, can be run as below:

 .. code-block:: python

   from bluesky.plans import list_scan

+  glbl.area_det.images_per_set.put(600)  # 60s exposure if continuous acquisition with 0.1s framerate
   myplan = list_scan([area_detector], motor, [1,3,5,7,9]) # drives motor to postion 1,3,5,7,9
-  prun(56, myplan) # run this scanplan on sample 56
+  myplan = subs_wrapper(myplan, LiveTable([area_detector])) # LiveTable will give updates on how the scan is progressing prun(56, myplan) # run this scanplan on sample 56

+You may also write your own bluesky plans and run them similar to the above.
 For more details about how to write a ``bluesky`` scan plan, please see `here <http://nsls-ii.github.io/bluesky/plans.html>`_.

-It is recommended that you use the ``xpdAcq`` templates unless your experiment needs its own special bluesky plan, because the autoreduction of data is not currently supported for bluesky pass-through plans.
-Also, metadata capture in bluesky passthrough plans must be explicitly coded into the plan.
+It is recommended to use xpdAcq template ScanPlans where you can so that metadata is saved in a standardized way for easier later searching.

 5. list objects by categories
 """""""""""""""""""""""""""""